binaryphile/binaryphile.github.io/_posts/2018-09-01-approach-bash-like-a-developer-part-19-disabling-word-splitting.md

 If *two* expands to whitespace or an empty string, it will disappear, and the value of *three* will be the second argument to *myfunc* rather than the third.
-That's certainly not the desired behavior.
+That's not what you want.

+When *IFS* is unset, bash will only strip empty expansions, not whitespace ones, so a variable which has at least one character in it won't be stripped.
+An empty value being stripped can still cause the problems I just described.

 There are two ways to deal with this.
 The first is to simply quote all expansions, which gets us back to square one.
 Oh well, but it's reasonable.

-The second is to simply bear in mind the occasions where a variable may legitimately expand to whitespace or an empty string, and to quote those occasions only.
+The second is to simply bear in mind the occasions where a variable may legitimately expand to an empty string, and to quote those occasions only.

-That gives much better looking code in most cases, but it requires more mindfulness.
-If you're writing a function which accepts blank arguments, be sure write tests which use blank arguments to ensure that your results come out correctly as well.
-That means you will need to employ quoting everywhere that argument is used within your function.
+That gives much better looking code, but it requires more mindfulness.
+If you're writing a function which accepts empty arguments, be sure write tests which use empty arguments.
+You'll need to quote those arguments within your function.

-This is by far the biggest drawback of trying not to use double-quotes everywhere.
 It's up to you how you want to approach it.
 Personally I think it's worth the extra mindfulness on occasion in order to avoid having to quote everything all the time.

-Aside from blank argument removal, there's one more issue which can affect unquoted expansions, which we'll discuss next.
+Aside from empty argument removal, there's one more issue which can affect unquoted expansions, which we'll discuss next.

 Continue with [part 19.5] - disabling path expansion